igor11191708/swiftui-loop-videoPlayer/README.md

 - You need to have Xcode 13 installed in order to have access to Documentation Compiler (DocC)

 - Go to Product > Build Documentation or **⌃⇧⌘ D**

-### XCode 15 beta note (iOS 17)

-- At the current time XCode 15 is in beta and in the console you might see message "A structure that defines how a layer displays a player’s visual content within the layer’s bounds" I found on Stack-overflow that many came across this message and at the time it is treated like XCode 15 beta bug